 ... to my personal website

 ( My advice to the reader is to skip this section entirely and only read it if the things I say seem odd.
 If that does not happen and everything I say makes sense, my mission would have been accomplished already and there is little reason to read ramblings about my personal motivations.
 The link above takes you to my personal website, a more relaxed place where ramblings are more acceptable. )

 Even though most of the articles you will find here are meant to contain a dispassionate treatment of various aspects of AI, sometimes this treatment will look hot and controversial, because AI is intimately related to some deeper and personal questions, like "why are we here?" and "will we continue to be here?".
 And when those controversial treatments appear, the reader may have additional reasons to wonder about my motivations.
-So here I say a few things about those motivations, especially as they relate to politics.
-It isn't because my positions are particularly odd, but because knowing them might help the reader enhance his/her own opinions, which is my ultimate goal.
+My motivations are not particularly odd, but knowing them might help the reader enhance his/her own opinions, which is my ultimate goal.
 So here I say a few things about the more technical or the more philosophical motivations.

 I grew up in communist Romania; my father had been a journalist at the main newspaper, the government's mouthpiece.
 Periodically he had editor duty, which meant reading the entire newspaper the night before printing, looking for all sorts of errors, not just in spelling and grammar, but also in meaning and intention.
 By watching him, I acquired early a decent respect for language and its power to shape beliefs.
 He also kept a dictionary of more difficult words, with many examples of their uses, in full paragraphs, not just sentences.
 Without knowing it, my father was applying denotational semantics, the basic theoretical assumption behind textual analysis with AI algorithms.